NeemaToto/MoodBrew/README.md

 # MoodBrew

-## An app where you can get recommended tea's based on your mood or health
+## An app where you can get recommended tea's based on your mood or health.

 ## Team Members
 - Kushal